Skip to main content

 Membership

-Please note that non-members of an orienteering club are only covered under our insurance for 3 events.
+Please note that non-members only covered under our insurance for THREE activities.

 orienteering foundation